 ResTek’s Server Administrators are responsible for maintaining the servers that support the University Residences department and the network in the residence halls.
-ResTek manages a network of over 7,000 nodes, safeguards the web presence of University Residences, and provides many critical web applications that a range of students and staff use every day.
+ResTek manages the web presence of University Residences and provides many critical web applications that a range of students and staff use every day.

-Server Administrators have the unique opportunity to lead their colleagues into the forefront of modern technology practices, without losing sight of the quest for 100% uptime and excellent service to our residents.
-Our Server Administrators foster their own specialties and niches while engaging in collaborative teamwork on projects.
+Server Administrators have the unique opportunity to lead their colleagues into the forefront of modern technology practices, pursuing 100% uptime and excellent service to our residents.
+Our Server Administrators foster their own specialties and niches while engaging in collaborative teamwork on innovative projects.

 Am I Qualified?

-We’re looking for someone with experience working with some of these things, but on-the-job training is a large part of the position.
-If you meet most of the following criteria, you should definitely apply.
+We’re looking for someone with experience with some of these things, but on-the-job training is a large part of the position.
+If you meet most of the following criteria, we encourage you to apply.